libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 ### Check JSONata output

-If a field has no value, JSONata does not output anything.
+If a field has no value, JSONata outputs nothing.
-For example, the following expression outputs only `{"name": "Rhize"}`, because no $err field exists.
+For example, the following expression outputs only `{"name": "Rhize"}`, because no `$err` field exists.

 {{< tabs >}}
 {{% tab  "Expression" %}}